nebrius/react-strapped/README.md

 `rootAtom`: `RecoilState<BootstrapData>`

-The root atom to store the data, which in turn initializes all bootstrapped atoms associated with it.
+The root atom to store the bootstrap data, which in turn initializes all bootstrapped atoms associated with it.

 ## License